Vivek Deshmukh, MD, FACS, FAANS

 In September of 2010, Dr. Deshmukh and his family moved to Portland, Oregon.
 He is currently the Director of Cerebrovascular and Endovascular Neurosurgery at the Providence Brain and Spine Institute.
-Dr. Deshmukh has over a 100 publications, oral presentations and abstract presentations.
+Dr. Deshmukh has over 100 publications, oral presentations, and abstract presentations.
 His presentations and publications include work in the surgical and endovascular management of intracranial aneurysms, vascular malformations of the central nervous system, minimally invasive approaches for skull base tumors, innovative surgical approaches to lesions of the brainstem previously deemed inoperable, among others.
-He is a principal investigator in multiple NIH and industry sponsored clinic trials evaluating cutting edge techniques in neurosurgery.
+He is a principal investigator in multiple NIH and industry-sponsored clinic trials evaluating cutting edge techniques in neurosurgery.

 With his training and extensive experience, Dr.Deshmukh treats the most complex neurosurgical cases and has been instrumental in developing a nationally recognized center of excellence in cerebrovascular neurosurgery at PBSI.